Learning Continuous Grasping Function with a Dexterous Hand from Human Demonstrations: Experiments

 \subsection{Ablation Study}

-We perform an ablation study on augmented PD control compared with PD control.
-Specifically, we set the speed to 1x, 2x, and 3x, and set the mass of the robot to 1x, 2x, and 3x.
-We combine them in pairs and report the augmented PD control's improvement on the success rate in simulator in Tab.~\ref{tab:augpd}.
-It can be seen that the augmented PD control has improvements in all various cases, which proves its robustness.
+To demonstrate the advantages of continuous grasping, we ablate the PD control with feedforward (Sec.~\ref{sec:pd-control}) which relies on the derivatives of CGF.
+Note that baselines can not directly utilize PD control with feedforward since they are not continuous.
+We compare the performance of the PD control with feedforward to the default PD control in the simulator with different velocities and masses.
+Specifically, we set the speed to 1x, 2x and 3x and the mass of the robot to 1x, 2x and 3x.
+We combine them in pairs and report the improvements on the success rate in Tab.~\ref{tab:augpd}.
+We show that the PD control with feedforward has improvements in all various cases, which proves its robustness.